darup67/bamazon/README.md

 # Examples

-Once the app is started you will be shown a pre-loaded list of products, item IDs, item quantity,  and their respective prices.
+Once the app is started you will be shown a pre-loaded list of products, item IDs, item department, item quantity, and their respective prices.
 Below you can find examples of how to use bamazon.

 # View Inventory